 |Less expensive than active circulation systems||Not as effective in heating water|

 |Last longer than active systems||Works best in mild climates, rather than colder climates|

 |Does not require electricity to function||Can be heavy; sometimes need to be installed on the roof|

 Solar Water Heater Collector Types

-There are three different solar collectors that are used regularly to heat water in solar hot water systems.
-They are batch collectors, flat-plate collectors, and evacuated tube collectors.
-Each works well for specific-use cases, which is why it’s important to understand them thoroughly before choosing one.
+There are three main types of solar water heater collectors: batch collectors, flat-plate collectors, and evacuated tube collectors.
+Each functions in different ways and serves different purposes, which is why it’s important to understand them before choosing one.

-Their basic design is a black tank holding water within an insulated box.
+The basic design of a batch collector is a black tank holding water within an insulated box.
 Water travels into the tank and back out again.
 Most of the time, the water movement is completely passive and occurs as the water heats up and cools down.

-Flat plate collectors look similar to solar panels and provide heat effectively when the sun is strong.
+Flat plate collectors for solar water heaters look similar to solar panels and provide heat effectively when the sun is strong.
 Although rarely more than six inches thick, they do take up a large amount of roof space.
-A flat plate system has a single inlet and outlet point, and it routes water through a series of small copper pipes to effectively exchange heat to the water moving through them.
+A flat plate collector has a single inlet and outlet point — it routes water through a series of small copper pipes to effectively exchange heat to the water moving through them.

-In terms of both cost and efficiency, flat plate collectors are between the batch collectors and the evacuated tube models, which make them the middle-of-the-road choice.
+In terms of both cost and efficiency, flat plate collectors are situated between batch collectors and evacuated tube collectors, which make them the middle-of-the-road choice.
 However, they’re less effective in windy conditions than evacuated tube collectors, and they lose heat faster in very cold climates.